-AI learning agent for the game of Battleship
+Project Proposal: AI Learning Agent for the Game of Battleship

-Jordan Ebel, Kai Wan
+Jordan Ebel (jebel), Kai Wan (kaiw)

-Task definition
+Task Definition

 We propose to implement a game-playing agent for a modified version of the game of Battleship.

 The game of Battleship is played on a square grid (traditionally 10-by-10).
 A number of ships, each 1 square wide and between 1 to 5 squares long, are placed on the grid either horizontally or vertically with no overlap.
 The ships are hidden from the player, who each turn makes a guess and selects a square to strike.
 The player is then informed whether the strike resulted in a hit or a miss.
 The game continues until a player has successfully hit all the squares occupied by ships (i.e. sunk all the ships).